taniyakapoor/taniyakapoor.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Assistant Professor in the [**Artificial Intelligence Group at WUR**](https://www.wur.nl/en/persons/taniya-kapoor.htm).
-My research develops machine learning to advance scientific discovery, and employs scientific principles to enhance machine learning itself.
-I build models that blend data-driven methods with established physical laws, such as differential equations, to address major global challenges.
+Physical knowledge, often expressed through differential equations such as partial differential equations (PDEs) and ordinary differential equations (ODEs), is used to model real-world phenomena across scales.
+My work focuses on solving these equations using machine learning.
+My research interests lie in leveraging physical knowledge in combination with sparse data to address real-world problems.

 Before this, I was awarded the [**AI Schmidt Postdoctoral Fellowship at the University of Oxford**](https://www.ox.ac.uk/news/2025-05-02-oxford-welcomes-new-schmidt-ai-science-fellows), focusing on engineering-informed foundation models for sustainable structural design.
 Earlier, I did my PhD and Postdoc at [**TU Delft**](https://www.tudelft.nl/citg/over-faculteit/afdelingen/engineering-structures) with Dr. Hongrui Wang, Dr. Alfredo Núñez, and Prof. Rolf Dollevoet, focusing on the generalization issues in physics-informed machine learning.